Finding all stable matchings with assignment constraints: The algorithm

 Armed with Lemma~\ref{lem:NotIn} we can now state the main theorem, the proof of which is found in Appendix \ref{app:proofs}.
 Before stating the theorem, we introduce some notation.
 Recall that $m$ is the number of workers and $n$ the number of positions in $P$.
 Let $N=\max\{m,n\}$ and let $M=\min\{m,n\}$.
 We denote by $s$ the number of stable matchings outputted by the algorithm.

-\begin{theorem} Algorithm \ref{alg:ALLmain} correctly solves {\sc Reduced Constrained Stable Matchings} and and does so in time $O(N^3 + N^3s)$.
+\begin{theorem} Algorithm \ref{alg:ALLmain} correctly solves {\sc Reduced Constrained Stable Matchings} and does so in time $O(N^3 + N^3s)$.
 Moreover, the time between two consecutive stable matchings outputted by the algorithm is $O(N^3)$. \end{theorem}

-In fact, with a little more work one could show a complexity of $O(N^2 + M^3s)$ instead of $O(N^3 + N^3s)$.
-With even more work, which is beyond the scope of this paper, we believe it may be possible to prove a run time of $O(N^2 + N^2s)$.
-But as the main purpose of this paper is to introduce an algorithm that runs in polynomial time per solution we have not looked into this further.

-We conclude this section by recalling that if a stable matching satisfying the constraints stipulated by {\sc Reduced Constrained Stable Matchings} exists, then Algorithm \ref{alg:ALLmain} will not only confirm this fact but will also output {\it all} of them.
-We note however that it is possible that a market designer might be content with a single stable matching satisfying the constraints.
+We conclude this section by recalling that if a stable matching satisfying the constraints stipulated by {\sc Reduced Constrained Stable Matchings} exists, then Algorithm \ref{alg:ALLmain} will not only confirm but will output {\it all} of them.
+Of course it is possible that a market designer might be content with a single stable matching satisfying the constraints.
 This is not a problem.
-It is straightforward to modify our algorithm in order to output either the worker-optimal stable matching satisfying the constraints or the firm-optimal stable matching satisfying the constraints. {One simply has to output $M_{\Workers}$ or $M_{\Firms}$ in the first call to Algorithm~\ref{alg:ALLrec} instead of making recursive calls in Step~\ref{alg:ALLrec}.6.}
+It is straightforward to modify our algorithm in order to output either side's optimal stable matching satisfying the constraints. {One simply has to output $M_{\Workers}$ or $M_{\Firms}$ in the first call to Algorithm~\ref{alg:ALLrec} instead of making recursive calls in Step~\ref{alg:ALLrec}.6.}